bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 return [m]*Q in affine coordinates
 ~~~~

-Note that the multiplication by the
+Note that the multiplication by the cofactor 392 does not need to be
-cofactor 392 does not need to be computed in constant time and, hence,
+computed in constant time and, hence, it only requires nine doublings
-it only requires nine doublings and two additions (i.e., one uses the
+and two additions (i.e., one uses the binary representation of 392 and
-binary representation of 392 and computes a double-and-add point
+computes a double-and-add point multiplication scanning bits from left
-multiplication scanning bits from left to right).
-It MUST NOT be
+to right).
+It MUST NOT be computed with the optimized algorithm
-computed with the optimized algorithm above, as P is not known to be a
+above, as P is not known to be a N-torsion point, and therefore the
-N-torsion point, and therefore the scalar recoding is not correct.
+scalar recoding is not correct.
+The role of the seperate
+multiplication by 392 is to ensure that Q is an N-torsion point so
+that the optimized algorithm above may be used.

 Two users, Alice and Bob, can carry out the following steps to derive
 a shared key: both pick a random string of 32 bytes, mA and mB